siruguri/postall/README.md

 * The application layout uses Twitter Bootstrap CSS.
 * Forms use [Formtastic Bootstrap](https://github.com/mjbellantoni/formtastic-bootstrap).
 * The app has Capistrano installed with some basic defaults that assist in making deployments to a remote folder via SSH, like sym-linking to an existing database, to the database config file so that credentials are not stored in the SCS, etc.
+* Rails Admin: The app now has Rails Admin installed.
+Note that installation was done by following [the basic steps](https://github.com/sferik/rails_admin#installation), and that the Devise lines in `config/initializers/rails_admin.rb` are uncommented.

 ## Usage